angel-zh/typing-fruits-game/README.md

 ## OVERVIEW

 This is an educational, kid-friendly game that aims to teach kids to identify and spell various fruits while honing their typing skills!
+There are two difficulty levels in the game - normal and hard.
+The latter difficulty is for those who are up for a challenge.
 The idea was inspired by my background in education merged with my passion for drawing/digital illustration.

 ### Technology